happy-machine/FastQL/README.md

 FastQL implements all the basic GraphQL types and array types, including required types but not currently required subtypes (an element of a list).

+Under the hood FastQL uses the actix rust web server which is currently no.7 fastest web framework according to https://www.techempower.com/benchmarks/#section=data-r21.
+By comparison, python's FastAPI is no.279.
+I've observed about a 2x speed up across the example schema here vs a FastAPI/Ariadne python GraphQL server with the same schema.

 ### Environment variables

 - RUST_LOG='debug'